jitanshuraut/Assignment/DAA.md

 }

 ```
+## Complexity of BFS algorithm
+Time complexity of BFS depends upon the data structure used to represent the graph.
+The time complexity of BFS algorithm is O(V+E), since in the worst case, BFS algorithm explores every node and edge.
+In a graph, the number of vertices is O(V), whereas the number of edges is O(E).

+The space complexity of BFS can be expressed as O(V), where V is the number of vertices.

 ## Advantages of Breadth First Search
 🌟 BFS will never get trapped exploring the useful path forever.
 🌟 If there is a solution, BFS definitely find it out.